awsdocs/amazon-redshift-developer-guide/doc_source/udf-creating-a-lambda-sql-udf.md

   After creating your custom policy with the required permissions, you can attach your policy to the IAM role on the **Attach permissions policy** page while creating an IAM role\.

-For steps to create an IAM role, see [Authorizing Amazon Redshift to access other AWS services on your behalf](https://docs.aws.amazon.com/redshift/latest/mgmt/authorizing-redshift-service.html) in the *Amazon Redshift Cluster Management Guide*\.
+For steps to create an IAM role, see [Authorizing Amazon Redshift to access other AWS services on your behalf](https://docs.aws.amazon.com/redshift/latest/mgmt/authorizing-redshift-service.html) in the *Amazon Redshift Management Guide*\.

 If you don't want to create a new IAM role, you can add the permissions mentioned previously to your existing IAM role\.

 ### Associating an IAM role with the cluster<a name="udf-lambda-associate-iam"></a>

 Attach the IAM role to your cluster\.
 You can add a role to a cluster or view the roles associated with a cluster by using the Amazon Redshift Management Console, CLI, or API\.
-For more information, see [Associating an IAM Role With a Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/copy-unload-iam-role.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Associating an IAM Role With a Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/copy-unload-iam-role.html) in the *Amazon Redshift Management Guide*\.

 ### Including the IAM role in the command<a name="udf-lambda-include-iam"></a>